Second Marriages: Your Complete Guide

-Having already been through a divorce, you will be aware of how difficult the process can be.
-One of the hardest parts is sorting out assets.
-As we have mentioned, the circumstances around second marriages are all the more complicated as you may have children and acquired more assets.
+If you have been through a divorce, you will be aware of how difficult the process can be.
+One of the most difficult parts is sorting out assets.

-Most people remarrying are more realistic about the possibility of the relationship coming to an end.
-In turn they are more aware of the importance of agreeing mutually satisfactory terms in order to provide security for any children and avoid being left with nothing if the marriage breaks down.
+Most people remarrying are more realistic about the possibility of the relationship coming to an end, and more aware of the importance of agreeing mutually satisfactory terms in order to provide security for any children and avoid being left with nothing if the marriage breaks down.

 Second Marriages and Inheritance

 If you have children from a previous marriage, you will almost certainly want them to receive an inheritance in the event of your death.
-You may be surprised to realise that on remarrying, your children (and any grandchildren) may not receive any of your hard-earned assets.
+On remarrying, your children (and any grandchildren) will not automatically receive any of your hard-earned assets.
 Ordinarily your assets will automatically pass to your new spouse and their children rather than any children you might have.

-You will need to take steps to ensure your wishes are honoured with a new Will.
-However, again this involves making some difficult decisions when it comes to your children and assets.
+You will need to take steps to ensure your wishes are honored with a new Will.
 If you leave your estate to your surviving spouse, it automatically becomes part of their assets on your death.
 Legal advice is essential in ensuring your children’s inheritance is protected.

 Wills & Trusts